 * Faulty Towers The Dining Experience, the world’s longest-running, most successful tribute to the BBC’s iconic TV series, where audiences become part of the irresistible action, now back for its 12th, and biggest, Fringe yet.

 * Confetti & Chaos, the bonkers wedding reception gone wildly wrong returns for its 5th Fringe with a feast of secrets that spill out as family members bust in, bust up and bust a move.

 * Only Fools The (cushty) Dining Experience, the show that opened last September and has been pulling lovely jubbly laughs and reviews ever since.
 Find out why in this first Fringe appearance where audiences join the pride of Peckham in a night of wheeling, dealing and eating.

 ITI’s fourth show at this year’s Fringe, Pamela’s Palace, is running at a separate venue: having opened in Edinburgh last year, the Pams have been winning 5-stars for their do’s in London, Adelaide Fringe and Melbourne International Comedy Festival.
-It’s an ‘outstanding comic creation’ (The Scotsman) so book your appointment now!
+It’s an ‘outstanding comic creation’ (The Scotsman).